floledermann/stimsrv/README.md

 #### transformConditionOnClient

 transformConditionOnClient allows a further transformation of the condition parameters in the context of the client device.
-It gets passed the client context, containing information about the particular device (e.g. screen resolution etc.).
+It gets passed the *client context* (the task context mixed with the properties of the client's [device specification](#device-configuration--roles)), containing information about the particular device (e.g. screen resolution etc.).
 It is therefore possible to adapt conditions to the particular circumstances of the device.

 ```JS
 text({